December 15, 2025

 When you delay Medicare Part B because you are still working and covered under an employer plan, you will need specific forms to enroll later without penalties.
 These forms confirm that you had qualifying coverage, and getting them completed correctly can save you money and stress.
 This guide explains what the forms are, why they matter, and how to get them from your employer.

-The Two Forms You Need
+The Two Forms You Need for Medicare Enrollment

 When you are ready to enroll in Part B after age 65, you usually submit two forms together: